-Basel has announced that the package will be implemented on 1 January 2022.
+Basel announced that the package was to be implemented on 1 January 2022.
+On 27 March 2020 the Group of Central Bank Governors and Heads of Supervision announced a delay to the implementation of the Basel 3.1 standards by one year.
+This is intended to provide operational capacity for banks and supervisors to respond to the financial stability priorities from the impact of Covid-19.
+The PRA have adopted the revised implementation timetable.
 The final standards will need to be transposed into local law before coming into effect.
 The package contains a significant number of national discretions and the possible outcome is therefore uncertain.